Karol71290/ProyectoFinal21rt-back-end/README.md

-Nombre de la aplicación: SharelyLinks App
+Name of the app: SharelyLinks App